openvswitch/ovs/Documentation/intro/install/dpdk.rst

 ``vhost-sock-dir``
   Option to set the path to the vhost-user unix socket files.

-If allocating more than one GB hugepage (as for IVSHMEM), you can configure the amount of memory used from any given NUMA nodes.
+If allocating more than one GB hugepage, you can configure the amount of memory used from any given NUMA nodes.
 For example, to use 1GB from NUMA node 0, run::